-Working professionals interested in advancing their education and research in Economics may find it convenient to pursue a Online Doctorate in Economics.
+Working professionals interested in advancing their education and research in Economics may find it convenient to pursue a Online PhD in Economics.
 Since Economics PhD programs are research-oriented, they may be well suited for a web-based format.

 The same universities and faculty may offer online Economics PhD programs as their campus programs, so you are not sacrificing quality.
 These programs are well-suited for individuals who either live too far to commute to a college campus, or need the convenience of studying when they are able.
 Realistically, you need a reliable computer and Internet access, so if these factors are an issue for you, you might find it frustrating.
 In general, all your research and communication with your professors can be done via online digital tools, so it may really be a viable option for those who want to earn a degree but cannot do it in person.